rachaeltheanalyst/nonprofit-database-design/README.md

 ## 1. Abstract
 [Back to ToC](#toc)

 During my 2022 summer internship at ICNA Relief, a non-profit dedicated to aiding the underprivileged and disaster-affected, I identified operational inefficiencies in resource allocation and community outreach.
 The reliance on registration forms for clients and volunteers, coupled with Excel spreadsheets for tracking inventories and donations, hindered their ability to optimize processes.
-Armed with my newly acquired knowledge of database systems from class, I resolved to design and implement a comprehensive relational database that could centralize information, allowing for more effective resource allocation and community engagement.
+Drawing on my expertise in database systems, I set out to design and implement a comprehensive relational database that centralized information, enabling more efficient resource allocation and fostering stronger community engagement.
 To achieve this, I utilized ER diagrams to design a relational database to centralize donor, volunteer, client, inventory, donation, and event data.
 Applying SQL functionalities, including joins, subqueries, and aggregates, I developed complex queries to identify total donation amounts, top donors, percentage of donations from top donors, and volunteers with the most hours donated per interest.
 These insights enable ICNA Relief to recognize top contributors, target fundraising efforts to increase contributions, and strategically assign volunteers to areas where their skills and contributions are impactful.
 Additionally, I implemented triggers for real-time updates of essential inventories during events.
 These features streamlined ICNA Relief's processes, preventing data loss from outdated tracking methods.
 This database-driven solution exemplifies a transformative approach, fostering efficient resource allocation and robust community engagement at ICNA Relief, aligning seamlessly with the organization's commitment to making a positive impact.

 <a name="background"/></a>
 ## 2. Background